Far Cry: Expansion as series (2012–ongoing)

 The basic gameplay of Far Cry 3 established the series' general approach that was used in the next main series' iterations but shifted locales from the tropical setting.
 These games included Far Cry 4 (2014), set in the fictional Himalayan country of Kyrat ruled by the tyrannical Pagan Min and his Royal Army, Far Cry 5 (2018), taking place in fictional Hope County in Montana where a doomsday cult Eden's Gate, led by Joseph Seed, has locked down the region, and Far Cry 6 (2021), set on a fictional island country of Yara in the midst of revolution which "El Presidente" Antón Castillo rules as a dictator.
 All these games maintained the theme of a lawless land and required the player to rely on a number of gameplay skills beyond combat, such as hunting and crafting to a degree, to succeed.
 Each iteration of the games has used the Dunia 2 engine with further enhancements to improve performance and take advantage of newer technologies.

 Extending from the main games were smaller side games that were built using the main games' existing maps and assets.
 The first of these was Far Cry 3: Blood Dragon, released in May 2013, following its announcement by Ubisoft on the previous April Fools' Day.
 The game, a standalone title, was an experiment release developed by Dean Evans that worked atop the existing Far Cry 3 assets, reskinning some of the game's existing maps and geometry.
 It took a tongue-in-cheek approach to the culture of the 1980s.
 It became a commercial success with more than 1 million units sold.
 Its success led to similar "reskins" for the next two main games in Far Cry Primal (2016) (from Far Cry 4) and Far Cry New Dawn (2019) (from Far Cry 5).

 While Ubisoft has yet to formally announce further Far Cry games after Far Cry 6, reports emerged in November 2021 that the next Far Cry game would be a live-service game similar to Ubisoft's plans for the next Assassin's Creed game, codenamed Assassin's Creed Infinity.
 Around the same time, Dan Hay, executive producer for the Far Cry series since Far Cry 3, announced his departure from Ubisoft Montreal to pursue other opportunities.

+In 2026, reports stated that Ubisoft had shifted away from the previously planned extraction shooter codenamed Maverick, with elements of the project reportedly being repurposed into a new open-world first-person shooter codenamed Kodiak.
+The project was reported to have entered development at Vantage Studios, a Ubisoft development team overseeing several major franchises.
+Alongside Kodiak, another project codenamed Blackbird was reported to be in development as the next mainline Far Cry entry.